 Stage 1: Atlas Zero Waste Certification™

 The Atlas Zero Waste Certification, conducted through our Fellowship model, is an additional recognition given to campuses who have undergone the Atlas Stage 1 assessment and scored above a certain threshold.
-Applications for the Fall Class of 2021 are now live.
+Applications for the Spring and Fall semesters are reviewed on a rolling basis.

 What is Certification?